diffpy/diffpy.snmf/news/cvxpy.rst

 **Removed:**

-* cvxpy depenedency for linear weight optmization in def get_weights
+* cvxpy dependency for linear weight optimization in def get_weights
 * Support for Python 3.10

 **Fixed:**